1000copy/zlisp/README.md

 1. Sign into GitHub
 2. Fork the project repository
 3. Clone your fork
-4. Navigate to your local repository and code
+4. Navigate to your local repository and code or fix
+5. Run passed $zig build test
 5. Make your Pull Request

 ## ZLisp Zen